Fiwi Dwipan

-Fiwi Dwipan Situmorang (born 14 December 1995, in Medan) is an Indonesian professional footballer who played as a forward for Liga 2 club Sriwijaya.
+Fiwi Dwipan Situmorang (born 14 December 1995, in Medan) is an Indonesian professional footballer who plays as a full-back or winger for Sriwijaya.
 He is also a member of Indonesian Army.

 Club career

 On 4 April 2014, he signed with Pro Duta.
 For 2017 season, he played for PSPS Pekanbaru, and made a debut on 24 July 2017, when PSPS Pekanbaru won 2-1 over 757 Kepri Jaya.
 In January 2018, Persiraja Banda Aceh signed him along with his teammate in PSPS Pekanbaru, Luis Irsandi.

 International career

 At international level, he played for Indonesia U-17 and Indonesia U-19.